deficollective/defiscan/src/content/protocols/spark.md

 The upgradeability of Spark is limited.
 The _SparkLend_ markets are not upgradeable, but the treasury (collected fees) and rewards contracts may be upgraded through the _Sky Governance_.
 Upgrading the rewards contracts may cancel the existing rewards and result in the _loss of unclaimed yield_.
 This is because the rewards are part of the yield advertised to users.
 The _Sky Governance_ and the [SparkLend Freezer](#security-council) multisig can both freeze all funds deposited into _SparkLend_ with no delay.
 If those funds are not unfrozen by a _Sky Governance_ proposal, this would lea to the _loss of user funds_.

-_USDS Savings_ on Ethereum mainnet only interacts with the original `USDS` savings contract deployed by the _Sky Governance_.
+_Savings USDS_ on Ethereum mainnet only interacts with the original `sUSDS` contract deployed by the _Sky Governance_.
 This contract is upgradeable, but this upgradeability is counted in Spark's dependency on Sky in the [autonomy section](#autonomy).

 > Upgradeability Score: High